TristanBeucher/tristanbeucher.github.io/_posts/2025-09-27-Simulating-electricity-spot-price-with-jump-diffusion-model.md

 We’ve talked about stochastic processes and electricity spot markets.
 Now comes a key question:

-*Do you think we'll use a stochastic model to predict tomorrow's spot price?*
+> Do you think we'll use a stochastic model to predict tomorrow's spot price?

-The answer is **no**.
-The models we’ll discuss here have a very different objective.
+The answer is no. The models we’ll discuss here have a very different objective.
 We want to reproduce the **key features** of electricity markets: the wiggles, the tendency to come back to a normal level, those occasional crazy spikes, and the possibility of negative prices.
 This will allow us to create a **distribution of scenarios**, capturing both ordinary days and extreme events.

 Why is that useful?
 Because in power markets — and in risk management more generally — we don’t just care about the *most likely* outcome.
 We also care about:
 - the risk of price spikes,